Pharmaceutical Affairs Act

 Salespersons employed by a pharmaceutical firm shall be permitted to promote the sales only after their employment has been registered with the municipality or county (city) competent health authority.

-The salespersons referred to in the preceding Paragraph, who are employed at pharmacies, pharmaceutical firms, health and medical care institutions, or medical research institutions, and have been approved and registered by the competent health authority, shall only sell drugs manufactured or sold by the pharmaceutical firm at which he/she is employed, and shall not commit acts of peddling, street vending, breaking seal of medicament or repackage medicament without authorization, or illegal advertisement.
+The salespersons referred to in the preceding paragraph shall be limited to promoting the drugs manufactured or sold by the pharmaceutical firm at which they are employed to pharmacies, pharmaceutical firms, health and medical care institutions, or medical research institutions and those which have been approved and registered to the competent health authority to retail drugs, and shall not commit acts of peddling, street vending, breaking seal of medicament or repackage medicament without authorization, or illegal advertisement.

 Chapter III Management of Pharmacies and Dispensation of Drugs